NOAA-EMC/NCEPLIBS-external/doc/README_macos_gccgfortran.txt

 make -j8 2>&1 | tee log.make
 make install 2>&1 | tee log.install

-4. To build the UFS models, source the shell script created by the NCEPLIBS installation and adjust the stacksize:
+How to build the ufs-weather-model (standalone; not the ufs-mrweather app - for the latter, the model is built by the workflow) with those libraries installed:

 export CC=gcc-9
 export FC=gfortran-9